-How much will a replacement cost?
+How much will replacement cost?

-Currently, the government is spending around 6% of its annual defence budget on trident, the Ministry of Defence (MoD) has confirmed.
+Currently, the government is spending around 6% of its annual defence budget on Trident, the Ministry of Defence (MoD) has confirmed.

 What are the alternatives?

 Trident's ballistic missiles have a long range, of up to 7,500 miles.
 One alternative that has been suggested is using cruise missiles based on different submarines.
 But cruise missiles have a far shorter range, of over 1,000 miles, and are slower and vulnerable to being shot down.
-The government review concluded this would actually cost more than renewing Trident in its current form, since the UK may have to bear all the research and development costs of its own programme.
+The government review concluded this would actually cost more than renewing Trident in its current form, since the UK might have to bear all the research and development costs of its own programme.

 Others have suggested using a land-based delivery system, to avoid the cost of building new submarines.
 That has been rejected in the past as too vulnerable to attack and impractical although the 2013 options review said this could potentially be mitigated by having fewer "silo" sites that were more strategically located.